How to stop over-medication

 Understand relevant approaches for supporting people, and the guidelines and restrictions on the use of psychotropic medication.

-The Challenging Behaviour Foundation’s Pathway Resource is a clear and well-presented resource, which you can use with people with a learning disability, autism or both, their loved ones and professionals to help address over-medication.
+The Challenging Behaviour Foundation’s Pathway Resource is a clear and well-presented resource, which you can use with people who are autistic and/or have learning disabilities, their loved ones and professionals to help address over-medication.

-The NICE guidance document ‘Challenging behaviour and learning disabilities: prevention and interventions’ gives recommendations on the care of people with learning disabilities, autism or both whose behaviour challenges, including the use of medications.
+The NICE guidance document ‘Challenging behaviour and learning disabilities: prevention and interventions’ gives recommendations on the care of people who are autistic and/or have learning disabilities whose behaviour challenges, including the use of medications.
 The guidance is that psychotropic medication should only be used for challenging behaviour if:

 Psychological or other interventions alone do not reduce the challenging behaviour within an agreed time, OR